dritx16/text-analyzer-api/README.md

 }

 ```
-- API also adds responses for each requests to db.json as well.
+- API adds responses for each request to db.json as well.
 One can check db.json file to see related responses, too.

 - Finally, one can use DELETE method to delete all responses saved to db.json file.